Erenakhan/Find_The_Song/README.md

 # Find the Song

 Welcome to Find the Song, a web application that lets users save and track their game scores while discovering new songs using Spotify URL information.
-This application is built using the MERN stack (MongoDB, Express, React, Node.js) and styled with Tailwind CSS.
+This application is built using the MERN stack (MongoDB, Express, React, Node.js) and styled with Tailwind CSS .